Jonathan Viera: Return to Las Palmas

 On 14 January 2015, Viera was loaned to Las Palmas until June.
 He contributed seven goals in 21 appearances, as his team returned to the top division after a 13-year absence.

 Viera signed a permanent three-year deal on 14 July 2015, for €900,000.

 Beijing Guoan

 On 19 February 2018, Viera joined Chinese Super League club Beijing Sinobo Guoan on a four-year contract for a fee of around €11 million.
 The player acknowledged the transfer "took care" of his future, and Las Palmas retained a buy-back option in the future.
 On 7 April 2019, he was named the competition's Player of the Month for the previous month.

-Viera completed the second hat-trick of his career on 28 April 2019, by scoring three goals in a 4–1 home defeat of Dalian Yifang in the domestic league.
+Viera completed the second hat-trick of his career on 28 April 2019, scoring three goals in a 4–1 home defeat of Dalian Yifang in the domestic league.
 In August, he was loaned to Las Palmas until the end of the year.